hugod2x7-del/Bibliometric-Analysis-of-Human-like-Arm-Motion-Generation/README.md

 1. Clone this repository or download it as a ZIP.
 2. Import `list_of_articles.bib` into your reference manager (Zotero, Mendeley, EndNote).
-3. Use `tabelas_totais.csv` and `redes_coautoria.gexf` in tools such as Excel, R, Python, Gephi, or VOSviewer for further analysis.

 ---